bensadeh/circumflex/README.md

 ## Comment section

 ### Appearence
-Hacker News's text-centric approach lends itself well to be viewed in the terminal.
+Should your terminal support the relevant ANSI escape sequences, text will be properly formatted in **bold**, _italics_, [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) and `code blocks`.

 Comments are color-indented to distinguish posts from their parents, siblings and children.
-Should your terminal support the relevant ANSI escape sequences, text will be properly formatted in *italics*, [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) and `code blocks`.
-To give context to posts with many replies, Original Poster (OP), Parent Poster (PP) and moderators are labelled.
+To give context to comments with many replies, Original Poster (OP), Parent Poster (PP) and moderators are labelled.
 References (`[x]`) are color-coded for easier readability.

 <p align="center">
   <img src="images/comments.png" width="700" alt="^"/>